gosweetspot/OpenCartRestApiV2/README.md

 Installation is at your own risk.

+**OpenCart V1.x users should use this version https://github.com/gosweetspot/OpenCartRestApi

 The package may be updated from time to time, and these upgrades may break this particular version.
 You will be required to update.

 ###ENSURE YOU BACKUP YOUR SITE BEFORE INSTALLING THIS ###